Malware Reverse Engineering Workshop 2014

 Following the success of the 2013 Malware Reverse Engineering workshop, we are holding the 2014 event this August in Melbourne.
 We are pleased to announce that the Malware Reverse Engineering workshop (MRE) is open for registration.
 This workshop aims to share technical advances in the field of malware analysis, including static analysis, behavioural analysis and recent findings in malware internals.

 This year's event is sponsored by PhishLabs, a fast-growing company that provides cybercrime protection and intelligence services.
 Their clients including many of the most targeted businesses in the world, including 4 of the top 5 US financial institutions, and several banks in Australia and New Zealand.

 2014's event was hosted by the Internet Commerce Security Laboratory at Federation University Australia and held on August 25th, 2014, in Melbourne.
-The venue will be the Royal Society of Victoria, (8 La Trobe Street, Melbourne).
-The agenda is available here.
+The venue was the Royal Society of Victoria, (8 La Trobe Street, Melbourne).
+The agenda is available here (pdf, 122kb)

 A study of Malware's anti-analysis and anti-detection techniques

-Pete will be talking about techniques malware authors use to make analysis and detection difficult using otherwise normal components.
+Pete talked about techniques malware authors use to make analysis and detection difficult using otherwise normal components.
 Real world examples, including banking malware and and the reverse engineering of a POS scraper.